hdShang/arxiv-daily/docs/cs-LG/2025-08-11/papers/250808040v3-badpromptfl-a-novel-backdoor-threat-to-prompt-based-federated-learni.md

 ---
 layout: default
-title: BadPromptFL: A Novel Backdoor Threat to Prompt-based Federated Learning in Multimodal Models
+title: "BadPromptFL: A Novel Backdoor Threat to Prompt-based Federated Learning in Multimodal Models"
 ---

 # BadPromptFL: A Novel Backdoor Threat to Prompt-based Federated Learning in Multimodal Models